Why is Roasted Brown a single origin roastery?

 A few reasons really and most reasons are very reasonable.

 We’re all running a business and it’s tough to make money!
 The blend is the easiest way for a roaster to create some solid margin and there’s nothing wrong with that.
-What happens here is a roaster will buy a good chunk of a cheaper coffee (Blend Coffee) and then choose one or two...or more nicer coffees to sprinkle in the mix.
-This for the most part gives the impression that this is a pretty decent coffee or if you get the magic dose or a lucky handful of nuts!...you get the God Shot!
+What happens here is a roaster will buy a good chunk of a cheaper coffee (Blend Coffee) and then choose one or two (or more) nicer coffees to sprinkle in the mix.
+This for the most part gives the impression that this is a pretty decent coffee, or if you get the magic dose (a lucky handful of nuts) you get the God Shot!

 This means the cost of this coffee is brought down significantly and the roaster can create some margin.
-Is this a bad thing...absolutely not.
+Is this a bad thing?
+Absolutely not.
 It’s especially hard with all the pressure put on the roaster and the cafe to pay farmers well while the person buying the cup of coffee doesn’t always want to pay more.
-(More on this in my next blog post)

-You might be wondering at this stage, if it’s so hard to make margin then how do we pull it off and run a sustainable business?!
+You might be wondering at this stage, if it’s so hard to create margin then how do we pull it off and run a sustainable business?